-Founded in 1985 to preserve and protect the historical character and charm of the village, the Blowing Rock Historical Society is an active organization of over 300 members and plays a vital role in maintaining the unique sense of place that draws thousands of visitors to Blowing Rock.
+Founded in 1985 to preserve and protect the historical character and charm of the village, the Blowing Rock Historical Society is an active organization of over 300 members.
+We play a vital role in maintaining the unique sense of place that draws thousands of visitors to historic Blowing Rock, North Carolina.